Building RBAC in Go

 type Authorizer interface {

-HasPermission(userID, action, asset string) bool
+HasPermission(userID, action, resource string) bool

 }